IsfarNayen/Image_Processing_Assignment/README.md

 - Convert images to black and white (grayscale)
 - Save processed images in the Kaggle working directory

+<h2>Prerequisites:</h2>

+- Matplotlib
+    - image - For Loading image
+    - pyplot - For visualizing image and dimensions of the image
+- Pillow - For resizing
+- OpenCV - For converting RGB image to Greyscale image

 <h2>Steps</h2>

 - **Install Dependencies**